Team-Recon-Black-Ops/CrimsonRufus/README.md

 If the `/aes` flag is supplied, accounts with AES encryption enabled in **msDS-SupportedEncryptionTypes** are enumerated and AES service tickets are requested.

-If the `/ldapfilter:X` argument is supplied, the supplied LDAP filter will be added to the final LDAP query used to find Kerberoastable users.
+If the `/ldapfilter:X` argument is supplied, the supplied LDAP filter will be added to the final LDAP query used to find Fluffyroastable users.

 If the `/rc4opsec` flag is specified, the **tgtdeleg** trick is used, and accounts **without** AES enabled are enumerated and roasted.

-If you want to use alternate domain credentials for Kerberoasting (and searching for users to Kerberoast), they can be specified with `/creduser:DOMAIN.FQDN\USER /credpassword:PASSWORD`.
+If you want to use alternate domain credentials for Fluffyroasting (and searching for users to Fluffyroast), they can be specified with `/creduser:DOMAIN.FQDN\USER /credpassword:PASSWORD`.

 If the `/pwdsetafter:MM-dd-yyyy` argument is supplied, only accounts whose password was last changed after MM-dd-yyyy will be enumerated and roasted.